Azure Newsletter: October 2017

 Course: See IoT in Action with Microsoft

-Visit our IoT in Action with Microsoft video hub and learn from our IoT experts about the evolution of the Internet of Things (IoT), how to capitalise on your IoT investment, how to build a world-class IoT solution with Azure, and more.
+Visit our IoT in Action with Microsoft video hub and learn from our IoT experts about the evolution of the Internet of Things (IoT), how to capitalize your IoT investment, how to build a world-class IoT solution with Azure, and more.
 Choose from two immersive learning tracks with 10 courses designed for both business and technical IoT practitioners.

 IoT in Action with Microsoft event in Boston